-19.1.
+17.1.
 Applicants with criminal convictions

-19.1.1.
-The University aims to maintain a safe environment for students and takes appropriate steps to protect all members of the University community.
-For this reason, the University collects and records information on

-- 19.1.2.
-This policy covers relevant, unspent criminal convictions received by offer-holders and students in any country. - 19.1.3.
-In addition, where an offer-holder or student is under investigation by the Police or where criminal proceedings have been initiated, it is the responsibility of the offer-holder or student to report this to the University.
-To facilitate this at the point that an offer is made, we will ask the applicant to declare any relevant information relating to unspent convictions, proceedings or investigations, as detailed below. - 19.1.4.
-For the purposes of this policy, relevant offences include the following non-exhaustive list of offences and/or the equivalents in other worldwide jurisdictions:
+- 17.1.1.
+The University of St Andrews aims to maintain a safe environment for students and takes appropriate steps to protect all members of the University community.
+For this reason, the University collects and records information on relevant offences committed by offer holders or students, unless these convictions are defined as 'spent' under the Rehabilitation of Offenders Act 1974 or its equivalent. - 17.1.2.
+In addition, where an offer-holder or student is under investigation by the Police or where criminal proceedings have been initiated, it is the responsibility of the offer-holder or student to report this to the University. - 17.1.3.
+Any information received from declarations will be used to undertake a risk assessment to understand if any mitigating measures need to be put in place during the period of the student's studies.
+This will also allow the University to put appropriate support in place. - 17.1.4.
+For the purposes of this policy, relevant offences include the following non-exhaustive list of offences: